wvlet/airframe/README.md

 [coverall-badge]: https://coveralls.io/repos/github/wvlet/airframe/badge.svg?branch=master
 [coverall-link]: https://coveralls.io/github/wvlet/airframe?branch=master

 Airframe is a dependency injection library tailored to Scala.
-Airframe injects object dependencies as in [Google Guice](https://github.com/google/guice).
-While Guice is for Java objects (e.g., using constructors or providers to inject objects), Airframe is redesigned it for Scala traits, so that we can mix-in traits that have many object dependencies.
+While Google's [Guice](https://github.com/google/guice) is designed for injecting Java objects (e.g., using constructors or providers), Airframe is redesigned it for Scala traits so that we can mix-in traits that have many object dependencies.

-Airframe only requires the following three steps to build objects:
+To use Airframe, you only need the following three steps:
 - *Bind*: Describe instance types necessary in your class with `bind[X]`:
 ```scala
 import wvlet.airframe._